vercel/next.js/docs/basic-features/image-optimization.md

 }).observe({ type: 'largest-contentful-paint', buffered: true })
 ```

-Once you've identified the LCP image, you can add the attribute like this:
+Once you've identified the LCP image, you can add the property like this:

 ```jsx
 import Image from 'next/image'